s-taylor/prusa-mini-skew/README.md

 If you tighten the upper screw, this moves the arm downwards, towards the bed.
 This is counterintuitive, so it's worth mentioning.

+Once you have made the adjustments, check that both of the horizontal bars are straight and not twisted.
+Look at your printer from the top and check the two bars are perfectly aligned.
+If you need to adjust turn the orange piece with the screws a little to correct.
+If they are not aligned your print nozzle will turn slightly as it moves along the x-axis.

 If you loosen the belt tension screws, you should push the orange piece that holds the screws inward towards the z-axis arm, while holding the other end with your other hand.
 This is not mentioned in the Prusa's, but is mentioned in a [video](https://youtu.be/Z5N9oDwrUu0) I watched and you will feel the orange piece move inward when you do this.
 Otherwise loosening the screws may not have an effect.

 Once you have made an adjustment, you should check the belt tension!
 See "What do you need?" above.